 One or both parents are required to attend this meeting.
-Your child is assigned a tutor and will receive their study materials (including Torah portion, study book, and Siddur) as well an electronic file of the recordings that Cantor David has made.
+Your child is assigned a tutor and will receive their study materials (including Torah portion, study book, and Siddur) as well an electronic file of the prayers that Cantor Danny has made.
 Download all of your files immediately as Dropbox only keeps them accessible for a short period of time.

-After this 30-minute initial meeting, your child will meet 4 more times with Cantor David for 20-30 minutes each.
+After this 30-minute initial meeting, your child will meet four more times with Cantor Danny for 20-30 minutes each.
 This ensures that your child is on track with learning their Torah portion and prayers.
-They will also be working on composing their own prayer which they will recite at their service.